venicegeo/bf-api/README.md

 | `DEBUG_MODE`        | Set to `1` to start the server in debug mode.
 Note that this will have some fairly noisy logs. |
 | `MUTE_LOGS`         | Set to `1` to mute the logs (happens by default in test mode) |

+Restart the instance to make it take account of the environment variables:

+    $ vagrant reload

 ### 4. Test the instance

 Check if everything is OK by querying the Vagrant-forwarded port for `bf-api`.